BHashemi2021/Mission-to-Mars/README.md

 	2- We will run the app by calling it through Anaconda terminal using Python language.
 The app.py will employ the scraping script to scrape data from the three websites.

-	3- To scrape the data we will identify the HTML and CSS components of the three aforesaid websites by  ** Chrome Developer Tool.
+	3- To scrape the data we will identify the HTML and CSS components of the three aforesaid websites by Chrome Developer Tool.

-	4- The we will extract the needed data by * Beautiful Soup
+	4- The we will extract the needed data by Beautiful Soup.

-	5- Automate the web browser to visit each website by * Splinter
+	5- Automate the web browser to visit each website by Splinter.

 	6- Store the scraped data by MongoDB, NoSQL database for un-formatted data (data that is not tabular - we use SQL for holding tabular data).